December 9, 2022

 When the user is successful, they should receive a visual cue in addition to the verbal audio instructions to know that they have successfully completed the VR application.
 Our visual cue will be confetti rain.
 To implement confetti, select the Success step and go to Step Inspector > Behaviors > Add Behavior > Guidance > Spawn Confetti.

 We are now creating the timeout condition.
-Select the step Are you quick enough in the Workflow Editor and press Add Condition in section Transition to Failure.
+Select the step Are you quick enough in the Process Editor and press Add Condition in section Transition to Failure.
 Select Timeout under Utility.

 Since we want the user in VR to have 10 seconds to perform the interaction, we set the Wait time to 10 seconds.

 That's it.
 You are ready to run the application and see if your users are quick enough!